marcglasberg/i18n_extension/README.md

 ```

 Note you can always mix and match strings and identifiers as translation keys.
-For example, you might use short texts as string keys
+For example, you might use string keys for short texts,
-and provide long texts by using identifier keys:
+while using identifiers for long texts, as shown here:

 ```dart
 Widget build(BuildContext context) {